mirisuzanne/mia/content/who.md

   and
   <a class="h-card p-org" href="/orgs/grapefruit-lab/">Grapefruit Lab</a>
-  I hope to create art & software that celebrate the queer complexity of human experience.
+  I hope to create art & software that celebrate the queerness & complexity of human experience.
 ---